Equine dental blog image featuring a horse’s upper corner incisor being examined with gloved hands, titled “Why Galvayne’s Groove Is Letting You Down”

 For decades, Galvayne’s Groove has been held up as a standard reference point for aging horses by their teeth – taught in vet schools, shared among practitioners, and repeated in textbooks without much question.

 Yes, it tends to show up around 9 or 10 years of age.
 But after that?
 Anything goes.
-Some horses never develop it.
+Some horses never develop the ‘standard’ look.
 Others show staining that looks like it.

 And the classic “halfway down by 15, all the way by 20, gone by 25” rule?
 It’s more folklore than fact.